mlen/optional/slides.md

 func fst<A,B>(a: A, b: B) -> A { return a }
 let increment: Int -> Int = { $0 + 1 }
 ```
+???
+Notice the slight difference between definition of `max` and `fst`
 --

 * Compound types